Tips to build good Agent Skills by Matt Pocock

 1. Trigger

-The keyword disable-model-invocation in the skill file header can prevent your skill from being invoked by models, making them user-invoked only by using the command syntax: /my-skill
+The keyword disable-model-invocation in the skill file header can prevent your skill from being invoked by models, making them user-invoked only by using the command syntax: /my-skill.
+This prevents the skill frontmatter from taking up unnecessary space in your context window.

 Why would you want this?
-User-invocation removes the ambiguity of knowing when skills are correctly triggered.
+Intentional user-invocation removes the ambiguity of knowing when skills are correctly triggered.
 The popular obra/superpowers skill repository is frequently updated, but most of those updates concerns with tweaking the skill description to make sure they’re invoked at the right times.

 To avoid this ambiguity, Matt would rather put cognitive load on users and make his skills all user-invoked.